The easiest way to get tibble is to install the whole tidyverse: install.packages("tidyverse") # Alternatively, install just tibble: install.packages("tibble") # Or the the development version from GitHub: # install.packages("devtools") devtools::install_github("tidyverse/tibble")

 You can also create a new tibble from column vectors with

 tibble(x = 1:5, y = 1, z = x^2 + y) #> # A tibble: 5 × 3 #> x y z #> <int> <dbl> <dbl> #> 1 1 1 2 #> 2 2 1 5 #> 3 3 1 10 #> 4 4 1 17 #> 5 5 1 26

 tibble() does much less than

-data.frame(): it never changes the type of the inputs (e.g. it never converts strings to factors!), it never changes the names of variables, it only recycles inputs of length 1, and it never creates
+data.frame(): it never changes the type of the inputs (e.g. it keeps list columns as is), it never changes the names of variables, it only recycles inputs of length 1, and it never creates

 row.names().
 You can read more about these features in

 tribble( ~x, ~y, ~z, "a", 2, 3.6, "b", 1, 8.5 ) #> # A tibble: 2 × 3 #> x y z #> <chr> <dbl> <dbl> #> 1 a 2 3.6 #> 2 b 1 8.5

 The tibble print method draws inspiration from data.table, and frame.
 Like

 tibble() doesn’t change column names and doesn’t use rownames.

 Please note that the tibble project is released with a Contributor Code of Conduct.
 By contributing to this project, you agree to abide by its terms.